Budibase/website/content/blog/inside-it/api-headers.md

 ### External data support

 Budibase is the clear market leader for data support.
-We offer dedicated connectors for MySQL, SQL Server, Postgres, S3, Oracle, Airtable, Couch, Mongo, Arango, Google Sheets, REST API, and more.
+We offer dedicated connectors for all kinds of RDBMSs, NoSQL tools, and REST APIs.

 We’ve also got our own built-in database, along with full support for custom data sources.